Commensurability Classes of Fake Quadrics: Arithmetic lattices and quaternion algebras

 \item[\textup{(ii)}] $k(\zeta_{2m})$ embeds in $B$;

 \item[\textup{(iii)}] $k(\zeta_{2m}) / k$ is a quadratic extension in which no prime in $\Ram(B)$ splits.

 \end{enumerate} \end{proposition}

 \begin{proof} The equivalence of (ii) and (iii) is a standard local-global principle for $B$.
 To ensure that in fact we can take $\zeta_{2m} \in \calO^\times$, we need only rule out the possibility that $\calO_k[\zeta_{2m}]$ is selective with respect to $B$, and for this we appeal to a result of Chinburg--Friedman \cite[Theorem 3.3]{Chinburg-Friedman-Selectivity}.
-The extension $k(\zeta_{2m})/k$ is a totally imaginary quadratic extension of a totally real number field, and $B$ is unramified at precisely two real places.
+The extension $k(\zeta_{2m})/k$ is a totally imaginary quadratic extension of a totally real number field, and $B$ is unramified at a real place (in fact, precisely two).
 This rules out the possibility of selectivity and concludes our proof. \end{proof}

 We then have the following immediate consequence.

 \begin{corollary} Under the hypotheses of Proposition \ref{prop:torsiontheorem}, suppose further that $\Ram(B)$ contains no finite prime of $k$.
 Then $\Gamma_{\mc{O}}$ contains elements of orders $2$ and $3$. \end{corollary}